Sarah Lawrence College

 Faculty

-Political philosophy consists of: a discourse of thinking about the nature of political power; the conditions for its just and unjust use; the rights of individuals, minorities and majorities; and the nature and bounds of political community.
+Political theory consists of a discourse of thinking about the nature of political power; the conditions for its just and unjust use; the rights of individuals, minorities, and majorities; and the nature and bounds of political community.
 Rather than tackling pressing political problems one at a time, political theorists seek systematic solutions in overall visions of just societies or comprehensive diagnoses of the roots of oppression and domination in political orders.
-In this course, we focus on modern writers who shaped the terms and concepts that increasingly populate political imaginations the world over; that is, the conscious and unconscious ideas about rights, power, class, democracy, community, and the like that we use to make sense of our political lives.
-In this semester-long introduction to this field, we will concentrate on the long social-contract tradition that stretches from Hobbes and Locke to Rousseau and Kant and its critics, especially Hume and Hegel.
-By studying these thinkers, we will be better positioned to answer something like the following range of questions.
-What is the nature of political power?
+This course will focus on modern writers who shaped the terms and concepts that increasingly populate political imaginations the world over; that is, the conscious and unconscious ideas about rights, power, class, democracy, community, and the like that we use to make sense of our political lives.
+Thinkers to be considered will include: in fall, Hobbes, Locke, Rousseau, and Kant—the long social-contract tradition; in spring, Hegel, Marx, Mill, and Nietzsche—the long tradition in critical theory.
+By studying these thinkers, we will be better positioned to answer the following questions: What is the nature of political power?
 What is the content of social justice?
 Does democracy threaten basic individual rights?
 Is it more important to respect the individual or the community when the interests of the two conflict?
+Is a market economy required by, or incompatible with, democracy?
 What aspects of human potential and social worlds do different grand theories of political life illuminate and occlude?
+Finally, this course will also pose the issue of the worth and legitimacy of European modernity; that is, the historical process that produced capitalism, representative democracy, religious pluralism, the modern sciences, ethical individualism, secularism, fascism, communism, new forms of racism and sexism, and many “new social movements.”
+Which of the ideas that jostle for prominence within this tradition are worth defending?
+Which should be rejected?
+Or should we reject them all and instead embrace a new, postmodern political epoch?
 In answering these questions, we will be forced to test both the internal coherence and the continuing relevance of the political visions that shape modern politics.

 Faculty